futuresuper/website/src/posts/climates-building-climate-resilience-in-the-pacific.md

 ---
-title: Impact Spotlight&#58; How Climates Is Building Climate Resilience In The Pacific
+title: "Impact Spotlight: How Climates Is Building Climate Resilience In The Pacific"
+slug: climates-building-climate-resilience-in-the-pacific
 date: 2019-02-06T10:24:31.229Z
 tags:
   - Activism